dvd-ai/wizard-bot/README.md

 ## How to use
 - Go to [the discord developer portal]([http://www.example.com](https://discord.com/developers)) register there and get there a discord token for the bot.
 The bot needs Admin scopes.
 - clone the project
 - create .env file in the root of the project and configure there environment variables, including the token **WIZARD_TOKEN** based on the docker-compose file in the project. **DATASOURCE_HOST** and **DATASOURCE_PORT** are the database container name and its port in the docker compose file.
+You can change **services.app** config in the file to use a local **Dockerfile** in the project's directory
 - build the project with **gradle :bootJar**
 - launch the project with **docker-compose up**